antoniovs1029/SMH-Probabilities-Experiments/README.md

 ## Others
 + Add output to binary files using Pickle, to save the probabilities distributions
 + Add more automatic statistics generators, such as: number of topics where a given word appears, number of words from the original vocabulary that doesn't appear in any topic, number of documents associated with a given topic, number of documents in which a word appears, largest topic, etc ...
-+ Find a way to select which documents are associated with a topic
++ Find a way to select which documents are associated with a topic.
+Probably using a metric to find the distance between a document and a topic (thinking both as tuple of words); and then using this metric to find a vectorial representation of the document based on its distances to the topics.
 + Create more interactive visualizations to work with the mined topics, and to compare them.